 Located under a colorful circus tent in Heritage Hall, the Wyandot Popcorn Museum is the largest, most impressive collection of popcorn wagons in the United States.
 These priceless wagons date back as far as the turn of the century and have been restored to their original conditions.
 Closed January & February.
 Winter hours: 1-4 p.m.
 Saturday and Sunday.
 Summer Hours: May through October 1-4 p.m.
 Wednesday-Sunday.
 Or by appointment.

 1674 Owens Road, Marion

 Originally owned by John Owens In the late 1870’s, the Owens Quarry Opera House was one of many small opera houses along the railways in Ohio which served as a social hot spot to watch big name entertainment.
-It was in the small village of Owens Station in Marion County, five miles south of downtown Marion.
+It was in the small village of Owens Station in Marion County.
 You’ll find the Owens Quarry Opera House still quietly nestled beside the railroad on Owens Road.
-In the 1970’s, Dennis Mattix and his wife, Donna, purchased the 27 acre portion of Owens Station.
-They have planted more than 7,000 trees around several architectural restorations – a covered bridge, cabins, a small Indian mound, and more.
+Experience life as it were in the 1800’s with several architectural restorations – a covered bridge, a blacksmith barn, a small Indian settlement, and more.